 The Nevada Department of Motor Vehicles requires bonds of varying types throughout the state.
 The main ones are the $10,000 bond for utility or boat trailers weighing 3,500 or less, the $50,000 bond for utility or boat trailers weighing 3,501 or more and motorcycle dealers, the $100,00 bond for all other vehicle dealers.

-Click the Let’s Roll Button above to get a same-day quote.
+Click the button above to get a same-day quote.
 Once the quote is prepared an email link is sent to the dealer that allows them to purchase the bond immediately.
 An original bond is then prepared and sent to the dealer to file with their inspector.

 In Nevada, bonds cost as low as $100 for one year or $9 monthly.
 Dealership owner’s personal credit is the main deciding factor in price for the bond, but other factors include years in business and license type.